WebAssembly/design/BinaryEncoding.md

 ## Instruction Opcodes

-In the MVP, the opcodes of [instructions](Semantics.md) are all encoded in a single byte since there are far fewer than 256 opcodes.
+In the MVP, the opcodes of [instructions](Semantics.md) are all encoded in a single byte since there are fewer than 256 opcodes.
 Future features like [SIMD](FutureFeatures.md#fixed-width-simd) and [atomics](FutureFeatures.md#threads) will bring the total count above 256 and so an extension scheme will be necessary, designating one or more single-byte values as prefixes for multi-byte